LIGHT IN THE DARKNESS: Christ illuminating our landscapes

 Saline Process Training: 8.30am-5pm

 Joining the Saline Training Course on Friday 15 May, you will learn how, as a Christian health professional, to integrate faith and practice, to be a workplace witness and to practice medicine in a way that addresses the needs of the whole person.
 If you would love to be more effective as salt and light for Christ in your work, and have a safe place to explore this, register for the pre-conference Saline Training Course as part of your Reflect Conference registration.
-If you want to attend Saline Training, but aren't able to stay for the whole weekend, you can register here.
+If you want to attend Saline Training, but aren't able to stay for the conference, you can register here.

 Oceania Gathering: 2pm-5pm, Friday 15 May

 The Oceania Gathering provides you with a strategic opportunity to meet with Christian medical professionals from Australia, the Pacific and around New Zealand to connect, encourage and collaborate to support each other better.
 Dr Michael Burke (the ICMDA Oceania Regional Secretary), Dr Peter Saunders (the Chief Executive Officer of ICMDA) and Hedwin Kadrianto (the Associate Executive Officer of ICMDA for South East Asia and Oceania) will all be contributing.
 Sign up to learn, share, listen, contribute and pray.

 Graduates - $60